physionetchallenges/physionetchallenges.github.io/2021/submissions/index.md

 __Pandas?__

 For Python, you can replace `python:3.8.6-slim` with `python:3.8.6-stretch` in the first line of your Dockerfile if you experience errors.

+__GPUs?__
+We provide an optional [NVIDIA T4 Tensor Core GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/) with 16 GB VRAM.
+We use the NVIDIA `418.40.04` driver for the GPU.
+The latest supported version of CUDA is 10.1, and the latest supported version of PyTorch is therefore 1.7.1.

 __Why can’t I install a common Python or R package using Python or R’s package manager?__